DETAILED ACTION

 Osborne discloses a similar electric working machine [LM] comprising of an operation part [12] operated by a user and configured to control an operation of at least one of the working part (controls working part through [OPC], see Col. 5, lines 53-67) or the motor (controls motor through speed control [20], see Col. 6, lines 16-21);

-It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to substitute the operation part of Liu with the operating part of Osborne since both are mechanisms used to drive the motor and cutting elements of the lawnmower, yielding the same predictable result; as well as increasing the safety for the operator through controlling the power being transferred to the motor and cutting elements (see Osborne Col. 5, lines 53-67 and Col. 7, lines 48-59).
+It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to substitute the operation part of Yamaoka et al. with the operation part of Osborne since both are mechanisms used to drive the motor and cutting elements of the lawnmower, yielding the same predictable result; as well as increasing the safety for the operator through controlling the power being transferred to the motor and cutting elements (see Osborne Col. 5, lines 53-67 and Col. 7, lines 48-59).

-Regarding claim 9, Osborne, of the above resultant combination, further discloses the grip portion [18] arranged transverse in relation to the handle [H], but fails to disclose wherein the display and the grip portion are arranged in parallel to each other.
+Regarding claim 9, Yamaoka et al., of the above resultant combination further discloses the frame [144] and the grip portion [141a] are arranged in parallel to each other (see Figs. 1-3), but fails to explicitly disclose the display and the grip portion are parallel to each other.

-Regarding claim 2, Liu, of the above resultant combination, further discloses imaging information (see paragraph [0012], lines 7-8) displayed on the display (display of [13]; see paragraph [0013], lines 3-4) of the display device [13], but fails to explicitly disclose an imaging portion provided at a front portion of the machine body and configured to capture an area forward of the machine body, and the motor is disposed between the imaging portion and the display device.
+Regarding claim 2, the above resultant combination discloses the electric working device as provided above, but fails to disclose an imaging portion provided at a front portion of the machine body and configured to capture an area forward of the machine body, wherein imaging information captured by the imaging portion is displayed on the display of the display device, and the motor is disposed between the imaging portion and the display device.

 Gunter teaches a similar electric working machine (see Fig. 1) comprising an imaging portion [4] provided at a front portion (see below) of the machine body (see below) and configured to capture an area forward of the machine body (see paragraph [0006], lines 4-8).